theogady/LIFRANUM/README.md

 ## Description
 ### Usage
-For an exemple of blogs topics extraction, clustering and analysis, go through
+For an exemple of blogs clustering over topics, stylistic and social features and their analysis, go through
 ```bash
 code/exemple_use.py
 ```